dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 ### Code Breakdown:
 `void setup()`

-`setup()` is a special function in microcontroller programming that runs once when the microcontroller starts or resets.
+`setup()` is a special function in Microcontroller programming that runs once when the Microcontroller starts or resets.
 Inside the `setup()` function, there is a line:

 `pinMode(LED_BUILTIN, OUTPUT);`

-`pinMode(LED_BUILTIN, OUTPUT)` tells the microcontroller that pin `LED_BUILTIN` is going to be used as an output.
+`pinMode(LED_BUILTIN, OUTPUT)` tells the Microcontroller that pin `LED_BUILTIN` is going to be used as an output.
 What pin *is* that, you ask?
-You can find out! `LED_BUILTIN` is a **Precompiler Macro**, which is simply a string of characters that gets replaced by a differrent string just before compiling.
+You can find out! `LED_BUILTIN` is a **Precompiler Macro**, which is simply a string of characters that gets replaced by a different string just before compiling.
 In the Arduino IDE (V2 and greater only), we can right-click any macro and select "Go to Definition" to see what it resolves to.
 Try it and you will find that `LED_BUILTIN` is just a stand-in for `2`.
 The same process is used for `D0`, `D1`, etc. Why not just use the true name of the pin in your code?
 Abstract pin names make code more portable.
 If some other board uses pin 13 for its `LED_BUILTIN` (Like the popular Arduino Uno), you can compile the same code for both boards and both will work as expected.

-Besides some power pins, the microcontroller has 2 main types of pins, analog and digital:
+Besides some power pins, the Microcontroller has 2 main types of pins, analog and digital:

 - Digital pins can only have two states: ON or OFF.
 These are represented as either HIGH (3.3V for us, but sometimes 5V on other boards) or LOW (0V or ground).
 Essentially, digital pins deal with binary signals (either 1 or 0).